UPHL-BioNGS/Wastewater-genomic-analysis/README.md

 # Wastewater Lineage Data Aggregator

-This script aggregates lineage data from wastewater sequencing.
-It takes the latest sequencing run results 'UT-VH00770-230600_freyja_lin_dict_long_df_lingrps_final.csv', cleans it up (adds collection date, lat-long data), and merges them with previous lineage abundance results to output an aggregated CSV file that can be uploaded into the Wastewater Microreact project.
+This script needs to be run after you have finished running 'run_wwtp_sequencing_analysis.sh'.
+This script aggregates lineage data across wastewater sequencing runs.
+It takes the latest sequencing run results e.g., 'UT-VH00770-230600_freyja_lin_dict_long_df_lingrps_final.csv', cleans it up (adds collection date, lat-long data), and merges them with previous lineage abundance results to output an aggregated CSV file that can be uploaded into the Wastewater Microreact project.

 ## Configuration